ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 * Correct Java Runtime version 8+ ?
 * Supported OS ?
 * HTTPs port was successfully opened ? `netstat -plnt` is a useful command to check with.
-* Running Splunk as a privileged user if using a HTTPs port < 1024 ?
+* Running Splunk as a privileged user for using a HTTPs port < 1024 ?
 * Firewall is open for incoming traffic for the HTTPs port ?
 * Correct path to Java keystore ?
 * Correct name of Java keystore